OWASP/owasp-mastg/Document/Testcases/0x00a_OMTG-DATAST_Android.md

 ### White-box Testing

-When going through the source code it should be analyzed if native mechanisms that are offered by Android are applied to the identified sensitive information.
-Sensitive information should not be stored in clear text and should be encrypted.
-Especially encryption operations should rely on solid and tested functions provided by the SDK.
-The following describes different “bad practices” that should be avoided:
+Encryption operations should rely on solid and tested functions provided by the SDK.
+The following describes different “bad practices” that should be checked withi the source code:
 * Check if simple bit operations are used, like XOR or Bit flipping to “encrypt” sensitive information like credentials or private keys that are stored locally.
 This should be avoided as the data can easily be recovered.
 * Check if keys are created or used without taking advantage of the Android onboard features like the KeyStore.
-* See also OMTG-DATAST-004 to identify what kind of information is stored persistently and if credentials or keys are disclosed.
+* Identify what kind of information is stored persistently and if credentials or keys are disclosed.

-The code should also be analysed if sensitive data is used properly and securely:
+The code should be analysed if sensitive data is used properly and securely:
-* Sensitive information should not be stored for too long in the RAM (see also “Testing for Sensitive Data Disclosure in Process Memory (OMTG-DATAST-006)”).
+* Sensitive information should not be stored for too long in the RAM (see also “Testing for Sensitive Data Disclosure in Process Memory (OMTG-DATAST-XXX)”).
 * Set variables that use sensitive information to null once finished.
 * Use immutable objects for sensitive data so it cannot be changed.